idun-project/idun-cartridge/doc/toolbox.md

 In addition to command keys, up to 16 user-defined function key macro definitions may be created by the user with the `funkey` shell command.
 These user-defined keys are used to inject a macro string (up to 32 chars) any time the key is pressed from within any tool, including in the DOS shell itself.

 Only the keycodes $80-$8f may be used with the `funkey` command.
 This includes F1-F12 codes, plus SH-HELP, SH-RUN, SH-RETURN.
 The code for CO-1 ($81) is specifically excluded by `funkey` and is available as an application command key instead.

-### toolMmap

-This API is for mapping files into a blob of extended RAM, such that the file's contents are easily swappable into a working memory buffer.
-The memory can be retrieved using an assigned "tag" string value, which is typically just the file name, but can also be any chosen symbolic name.

-`toolMmapLoad` load contents of file into extended memory

-`toolMmapAlloc` allocate blob storage in extended memory

-`toolMmapFind` get far addr of memory blob named by tag

-`toolMmapFetch` retrieve whole blob into working buffer

-`toolMmapStash` store working buffer to backing store blob

-`toolMmapRealloc` deallocate and free extended memory, then alloc new blob

-Additionally, tagged memory can be treated as a read-only, random-access file, when opened with the device prefix `_:`.
-Opening a file with this prefix will try to locate the data in extended RAM using `mmapFind`, and will return a file descriptor (Fd) that can be used with the standard file I/O functions - `read`, `seek`, `close`.

 ### toolTmo